codeface-io/SwiftObserver/Documentation/specific-patterns.md

 Consider this case: I have a generic class `Tree`.
 It is a `CustomObservable`, so tree nodes can observe their branches.
 Then I have an `Item` which derives from `Tree`. `Item` cannot extend or override the `Tree.UpdateType`.

-In order to further specify what items can send to their observers, the `Tree` must has to use its messenger without direct conformance to `CustomObservable`.
+In order to further specify what items can send to their observers, the `Tree` must to use its messenger without direct conformance to `CustomObservable`.
 This tree messenger should (somewhat redundantly) be named after its class: `treeMessenger`, so that there's no confusion in inheriting classes about which ancestor owns the messenger.